 - Create a way to measure your sites success, and

 Because online marketing has been growing rapidly, most of this piece will talk about tips to help design your online call-to-actions and not focus on the more traditional marketing materials.

-TIP #1: Stay Focused It has been proven that if a shopper is offered too many options or varieties, they get confused and don’t make a purchase at all.
-By reducing the amount of options for your users and instead creating a step-by-step process they can follow, you will increase your lead generation results.
+TIP #1: Stay Focused, it has been proven that if a shopper is offered too many options or varieties, they get confused and don’t make a purchase at all.
+By reducing the number of options for your users and instead of creating a step-by-step process they can follow, you will increase your lead generation results.

 More Than One CTA?

 Some websites, landing pages or marketing materials only need one call-to-action (CTA) because they are small or very simple marketing pieces.
 However, in most cases websites in particular need more than one call-to-action and in most cases multiple.
 However, keep in mind that these call-to-actions are not in one place – each individual page should still only contain one call-to-action.
 Many websites such as coach.com, disney.com or allstate.com require multiple call-to-actions.
 Some are repetitive while others have a new purpose and desire.
 Postcards or other tangible marketing pieces typically have one call to action; to either call or go online to learn more.
 Make sure you do not clutter your marketing piece with too many call-to-actions.
 You still want each one to stand out for its own intended purpose.
 Conduct proper research and studies to analyze your results and change as needed.
 Also, make sure each page on your site has a call-to-action that fits with the content on that particular page.